Print from a campus PC to a 'print copy scan' printer

 Serviced hours for managed print with Apogee

 08:30 - 17:30 Monday - Friday, excluding bank holidays.

 - Average target response time to faults: 2 hours

 - Availability target (hardware): 97% across the fleet of devices

 - Software target: 99.9% availability

 - First-time fix target: 95% across the fleet of devices.

 Feedback and complaints

-Please report any feedback, issues or complaints to the IT Service Desk who will log them with the University Managed Print Service Owner.
+Please report any feedback, issues or complaints to the Support Desk who will log them with the University Managed Print Service Owner.
 They will be reviewed by the Service Owner and escalated to Apogee as appropriate.